BonyChops/ruby-3.0-cloudrun-sample/README.md

-# ruby-3.0-cloudrun-sample
+# ruby-3.1-cloudrun-sample
-The sample of Cloud Run project with Ruby 3.0 / Ruby 3.0のCloud Runサンプル
+The sample of Cloud Run project with Ruby 3.0 / Ruby 3.1のCloud Runサンプル
+This is the fork source of [this sample](https://github.com/GoogleCloudPlatform/ruby-docs-samples/tree/main/run/helloworld) to works with Ruby 3.1

 # Setup